 Each alternative was evaluated independently.
 As a result of the evaluations summary, depicted in Figure 5-23, both Development Alternative 1 and Development Alternative 2 tied for the first ranking at nine total points, while Development Alternative 3 held the second ranking with negative two points.
 Both Development Alternatives 1 and 2 are similar with proposed airfield, airside, and landside development items, therefore they are scored similarly.
 Minor adjustments between taxiway configurations and landside modifications did not constitute a substantial enough change to dictate varying total points.
-Development Alternative 3, mainly seen as the no-action alternative for majority of the proposed airfield and airside development, was ranked the lowest due to the shortsighted outlook and planning to meet forecasted demand thought the planning period.
+Development, was ranked the lowest due to the shortsighted outlook and planning to meet forecasted demand thought the planning period.